t-muthuri/building-permit-cost-calculator-fe/README.md

 # Best practices for developers who wish to contribute
 - Avoid leaving commented-out code in the committed codebase.
 - Avoid using hard-coded values in the code.
+- Before adding a new feature, check to see if an existing one can be re-designed to perform both tasks or replaced entirely with a better method.
+- When fixing what is not broken, write code that is simpler, shorter and beautiful.
+-

 **naming branches**